Mental health inequality: Ethnic and racial disparities and predictors

 Based on this reasoning, subjective social isolation could be one of the reasons why African Americans are an at-risk group when it comes to mental health struggles, and it would definitely make sense for this subjective social isolation to be a result of racism that still exists today.
 It is also important to consider the intersectionality of race and gender when thinking about mental health.
 The same study as mentioned above states that African American men are more likely to experience social isolation than African American women, which could make black men in this country even more at-risk for psychiatric disorders.
 When thinking about the racism in this country, this somewhat makes sense, because black men experience certain aspects of discrimination that are specific to their group.
 For example, African American men are often perceived as dangerous and have high rates of being arrested.
 When all of these risk factors are then combined with the stigma that all men face in terms of discussing mental health issues, this puts African American men at a very high risk for both developing psychiatric disorders and not feeling empowered enough to talk about their struggles.

 When we are talking about racial disparities in mental health, not only do we need to acknowledge the lack of access that minority groups have to the proper health care, but we also need to understand that being in a minority racial group puts individuals at a higher risk for developing psychiatric disorders in the first place.
 Then, it is crucial to consider some of the possible reasons for this and begin to ask how we could decrease the disparities in this country.
 All minority groups are especially at-risk for mental health issues, including racial minority groups, and this is linked to systemic racism.

-During the early 2010's the Latino community experienced an increase in cases of mental health disorders.
+During the early 2010s the Latino community experienced an increase in cases of mental health disorders.
 Studies have shown that Latinos are more likely to present early symptoms of mental health disorders than non Latino-whites.
 Among Latinos, those without a legal status in the United States suffer a higher burden of being diagnose with a mental health disorders as their journey to the country has caused them to experience traumatizing events including sexual abuse, kidnapping, and the constant fear of deportation.
 Consequently, undocumented Latinos have a lower access to mental healthcare than U.S.-born Latinos because of the current political restrictions against this community.